mystor/meteor-lazy-packages/README.md

 On the server, packages are not lazily loaded.
 Any JS and CSS assets will simply be added to the project.

+You can also add an (optional) callback as the second parameter to `LazyPackages.load()`, this will be called when all of the javascript for the package has been successfully loaded.
+It is passed no arguments.

 ## Limitations
 - Packages can add more resource types than just JS and CSS (such as document fragments).
 This is currently not supported, and will display a warning.